veera2508/Sniplet/README.md

 1. Run the following command to configure the text replacements

         sniplet --config
-2. Alternatively, you can create your own file with the following specification and save it as a txt file:
+2. Alternatively, you can create your own file with the following specification and save it as a txt file.
+An example is provided inside config-files

         Short:
         [Shortcut name]